ClarkOhlenbusch/Faial-MCP/README.md

    vercel --prod
    ```

-3. **Update Faial CLI**: Edit the Dockerfile to install Faial CLI, then redeploy.
+3. **Faial CLI**: The Dockerfile automatically builds and installs Faial CLI from the [GitLab repository](https://gitlab.com/umb-svl/faial).
+No manual installation needed!

+**Important**: After deployment, the Faial CLI is embedded in the container image, so users don't need to install it locally.

 ### 🐳 Option 2: Docker